numericalfreedom/example-async-node-addon-latest/readme.md

 # Example Async Node C++ Addon

 Allows for non-blocking C++ operations from Node.js using the callback pattern.

 Lightweight example.

-Tested in Node.js v4.4.2 LTS on Ubuntu Linux.
+Tested in Node.js v12.11.1 on Linux

 ## Usage